gi88785/my_blog/README.md

 # my_blog
 This is my first website.
+I will be doing both front and backend.
+I am naturally starting with the front end.
 I would basically be writting things that concern me and my personal life.